-The following is a list of CSEE graduate courses offered either regularly or within the past four years.
-Numbers in parentheses indicate credit hours.
+The following is a list of CSEE graduate courses offered either regularly or at least once during the past four years.
+Unless otherwise indicated, all courses provide 3 credit hours

 This course will build on concepts from undergraduate mechanics of solids and structural analysis courses, developing ideas in a more general setting and in a manner suitable for computer implementation.
 The goal is to develop the background needed to intimately understand principles behind advanced computer codes, used for example in analyzing structures in extreme events.
 With such an understanding, one can use these codes with confidence, improve upon them when necessary, and in some cases even develop new codes.
 In undergraduate courses, structures are typically analyzed making approximations such as small displacements and linear elastic material behavior.
 In many applications, such approximations are not valid.
 Therefore, a significant part of this course will be on nonlinear analysis of structures.
 There will be substantial emphasis on implementation.

-The course covers a range of topics in applied mathematics that are relevant to contemporary civil engineers in research.
+The course reviews the undergraduate engineering mathematics, and covers a range of topics that are relevant to contemporary civil engineers in research.
 Topics include linear algebra, ordinary differential equations, Fourier analysis and partial differential equations.
-Fundamental concepts and analytical solution techniques of the topics are emphasized.
+It will emphasize fundamental concepts and analytical solution techniques.

 This course is an advanced course in reinforced concrete.
 Topics addressed in the course include concrete materials; moment-curvature relationships; response of components to flexure, axial force and shearing force; anchorage; strut-and-tie models; limit analysis and design of slabs; seismic design of reinforced concrete buildings that include moment frames and/or shear walls; and seismic analysis and design of safety-related nuclear structures.
 LEC.
 Prerequisites: CIE 423 (or equivalent) and CIE 429 (or equivalent).

-The focus of this course is the theory and the state-of-practice of individual discrete choice modeling with applications in transportation and other fields.
-The course provides students with an understanding of the theory, methods, application and interpretation of Binary Logit, Multinomial Logit (MNL), Nested Logit and other members of the Generalized Extreme Value (GEV) family of models.
-The general theory and modeling methodology applicable to the discrete choice problems are discussed.
-Classroom examples and assignments focus on applications in the context of travel related choices.
-LEC.
-Prerequisite: Senior or graduate standing.
+The focus of this course is on the theory and practice underlying the analysis and modeling of individual people's choice behavior with applications to transportation planning, travel demand forecasting, and travel behavior analysis.
+The course will provide students with an understanding of the theory, methods, application and interpretation of multinomial Logit (MNL), Nested Logit and other members of the Generalized Extreme Value (GEV) family of models.
+It will also include an introduction to Mixed Logit models.
+Meanwhile, the course will use a class project as an opportunity for students to explore their interest in analyzing discrete choice behavior.

 This course is available only to master’s degree candidates with projects that have been approved by their academic advisor.